Do Brewers Need Carbon Dioxide Monitors?

 How to Stay Safe from Carbon Dioxide?

-Being aware of the potential hazards of carbon dioxide gas in specific areas is the first step.
-Having devices to properly monitor and measure the CO2 is the most important opportunity to save lives.
+Being aware of the potential hazards of carbon dioxide gas and the specific hazardous areas in the brewery is the first step.
+And having devices to properly monitor and measure the CO2 is the most important opportunity to save lives.

 Because CO2 can quickly create a hazardous environment beyond displacing oxygen in the room, elevated CO2 can lead to severe negative health effects such as fatigue, dizziness, nausea, asphyxiation and even fatality if not properly monitored.
-Brewers tend to be at a risk of exposure to more than 4% CO2 within minutes and if carbon dioxide monitors are not installed.
-4% CO2 is the Immediately Dangerous to Life and Health (IDLH) as established by National Institute of Occupational Safety and Health (NIOSH) and Occupational Safety and Health Administration (OSHA).
+Brewers tend to be at a risk of exposure to more than 3% CO2 (OSHA's evacuation threshold) within minutes and if carbon dioxide monitors are not installed.
+4% CO2 is Immediately dangerous to life and health (IDLH) as established by National Institute of Occupational Safety and Health (NIOSH) and OSHA.

 Brewery CO2 Hazard Areas

-The primary areas of concern when dealing with CO2 in breweries are the fermentation areas, brite tanks, and keg coolers.
-The massive amounts of gas housed in the vessels and enclosed in the keg coolers - can easily overcome an average adult in seconds.
-When you combine massive amounts of CO2 with poor ventilation and confined spaces you have basically created your own CO2 hazard.
+The primary areas of concern when dealing with CO2 in breweries are the fermentation areas, brite tanks, walk-in draft coolers and gas lines from CO2 tanks or cylinders.
+The massive volume of compressed gas in the vessels and keg coolers can easily overcome an average adult in seconds.
+When high volumes of CO2 - and corresponding oxygen deficiency - is combined with poor ventilation in confined spaces you have a CO2 hazard.

-To provide some additional perspective, a deadly event in Mexico (“Seven workers dead in confined space accident”) where seven workers died resulted from CO2 exposure.
-These employees were unaware of deadly levels of CO2 while cleaning a fermentation tank.
-According to the article, the employees at a Grupo Modelo Brewery in Mexico City were found conducting routine cleaning inside a tank when they were overcome by the gas.
-If proper CO2 monitors were installed, these employees might still be alive today.
+While every veteran brewer has a story to tell about being "knocked to the floor" by CO2, some are not so lucky.
+For example a deadly event in Mexico (“Seven workers dead in confined space accident”) resulted from the workers overcome while cleaning a fermentation tank.
+According to the article, employees at the Grupo Modelo Brewery were conducting routine cleaning inside a tank when they were overcome by the gas.

-Few employees realize that there is a device that is designed that can help monitor and measure their level of carbon dioxide exposure in all areas especially confined spaces.
-When CO2 rises a worker could start to become fatigued, feel dizzy, or even faint and fall to the floor.
-A high CO2 concentration could easily replace oxygen in the air; if less oxygen is accessible to breathe brain processes slow down and an individual can pass out suddenly.
+Few breweries realize that there are devices designed to monitor carbon dioxide exposure in confined spaces.
+When CO2 rises a worker could start to become fatigued, feel dizzy, or even faint and fall.
+A high CO2 concentration can easily displace the oxygen in the air.
+Often this can happen suddenly and without warning.

-Because of tragedies surrounding carbon dioxide (CO2) exposure, many local municipalities or fire codes now require carbon dioxide safety devices.
+Because of a long history of worker deaths from CO2 exposure, many local municipalities now require carbon dioxide safety devices.

 Best Carbon Dioxide Monitors for Breweries

-Now, imagine an employee is asked to go into the room where the CO2 is stored.
-Now suppose the fitting on the CO2 cylinder has been leaking all night.
+Imagine an employee is asked to go into a room where the CO2 is stored.
+Now suppose the fitting on the CO2 cylinder or keg has been leaking all night.

 When that employee walks in that room they could instantly be knocked unconscious by the CO2.
-However, with a Fixed CO2 Safety Monitor or a Portable CO2 Safety Monitor, the employee would see and hear the alarm before they opened the door.
+However, a Fixed CO2 Safety Monitor would warn them not to open the door, or a Portable CO2 Safety Monitor would instantly alert the employee to the gas when they opened the door.

-- Is Carbon Dioxide dangerous in other industries, or just breweries?
-Just like breweries, for those industries that use, store, or produce CO2 there is similar precautions they need to adhere to when it comes to monitoring co2 and reducing employee and establishment injury.
-These industries can include restaurants, beverage, wineries, food storage, and agriculture - to name a few.
+Just like breweries, for those industries that use, store, or produce CO2 there is similar precautions they need to adhere to when it comes to monitoring CO2 and reducing employee and establishment injury.
+These industries can include restaurants, beverage, wineries, food storage, laboratories, and agriculture - to name a few.

-- Have there been serious incidents around co2 when not monitored?
 Because of past injury and exposure to harmful concentrations of carbon dioxide - regulations have been put in place to ensure CO2 safety.
-Some incidents as a result of carbon dioxide exposure without proper monitoring include a 2012 brewery accident and a 2011 carbon dioxide incident during brewery maintenance.
+Some incidents as a result of carbon dioxide exposure without proper monitoring include a 2012 brewery accident and a 2011 carbon dioxide incident during brewery maintenance, to new a few.

 Ensuring Craft Brewer CO2 safety